 Who are the self-isolation grants for?

-People who live in Adur and Worthing will be entitled to a self-isolation payment providing they:
+People who live in Adur and Worthing will be entitled to a self-isolation payment proving:

-- Have been instructed to self-isolate by NHS Test and Trace, either because they've tested positive or are the close contact of a positive case
+- They have been instructed to self-isolate by NHS Test and Trace, either because they've tested positive or are the close contact of a positive case; or

-- Are currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit
+- They are currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit and/or Pension Credit

 Who are the self-isolation grants not for?